gasparka/thesis/docs/vhdl_extensions.rst

 While the :cite:`oovhdl` tried to extend VHDLs data-flow side of OOP, there actually exsists another way to do it, that is inherited from ADA.

+What is combinatory logic and what is sequantial logic?

+A sequential circuit, on the other hand, has an internal state, or memory.
+Its output is a function of current input as well as the internal state.
+The internal state essentially “memorizes” the effect of the past input values.
+The output thus is affected by current input value as well as past input values (or the entire sequence of input values).
+That is why we call a circuit with internal state a sequential circuit.
+:cite:`chu_vhdl`

 Problem statement
 -----------------